Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 First, let me say that we can likely get you some type of life insurance if you have bipolar disorder or manic depression.

-But, as we said, the types and death benefit size available really depends on your situation.
+But, as we said, the life insurance options really depend on your situation.

-Moreover, in most cases, carriers will offer an approval – which is great – with a table rating.
+Moreover, in most cases with us, carriers will approve your application – which is great – with a table rating.

 Carriers not only want to know the severity of your condition, but also want to know other things like your height/weight, tobacco or drug use, etc.

 Next, we will give you a general idea of how carriers underwrite your health condition.
-We will also give you real success stories where we have helped people with varying degrees of bipolar disorder obtain life insurance.
+Later in the article, we will share real success stories of how we have helped people with varying degrees of bipolar disorder obtain life insurance.

 Certainly, other factors might alter the underwriting outcome (as I will discuss next).
-However, earning an income in a full-time capacity demonstrates you can manage your condition while maintaining employment.
+However, earning a full-time income demonstrates that you can manage your condition while maintaining employment.
 That is huge.
 I doubt other agents will tell you that.

-However, as I said, there are other aspects involved in the underwriting process.
+However, as I said, other aspects are involved in the underwriting process.
 For example, if you were recently hospitalized due to your condition (for example), then the hospitalization plays a bigger role in the underwriting decision.
 Working full-time then doesn’t matter.

 If you don’t work because of your condition, no worries.
 As I mentioned earlier, we can still likely get you some type of life insurance.